DataTalksClub/machine-learning-zoomcamp/cohorts/2023/article.md

 ## Deadline

-The deadline for finishing the article is 30 January, 22:00 CET.
+The deadline for finishing the article is 31 January, 23:00 CET.

 ### Past articles

-See examples of articles from the 2021 cohort [here](../../article/README.md)
+See examples of articles from the previous cohorts [here](../../article/README.md)